By Linda Pashaj

 If you can merge the email with your database, personalize the email content with the guest’s name.
 Add a concise description of the offer that creates a sense of excitement and urgency, in a style and tone that reflects your brand.

 Add a “Book now” button with a link to the offer on your booking engine or landing page.
 Make it stand out with a special color or large font.

 7. Add contact details.

 End the email with your property’s name, contact details, and logo (again), as well as links to social media profiles and an “unsubscribe” option.

 To avoid embarrassing typos and formatting errors, send a test email to yourself and a colleague or two for proofreading.
 View the message on a mobile device as well as a desktop computer.

 Double-check all the details (and links) one last time to ensure everything is perfect.
 Then you’re ready to press send.

 10. Monitor results.

-Use email marketing software to track how people interact with your email and how many bookings and upsells it generates, and all your email marketing efforts.
+Use email marketing software to track how people interact with your email, how many bookings and upsells it generates, and all your email marketing efforts.

 Hotel email marketing strategies and best practices